 Corgis can also develop back problems because of their long, stocky bodies.
 They are also known for having a predisposition towards hip dysplasia and, like the Beagle, Progressive Retinal Atrophy and this genetic condition can lead to eventual blindness.

-Both breeds tend to be very food focussed.
+Both breeds tend to be very food focused.
 Beagles are notorious scavengers and Corgis can be prone to putting on weight easily.
 It is important that you feed a high quality, healthy diet, and that you appropriately portion control.

 You may be surprised to learn that there is an obesity crisis for dogs in the United States.
-Many people are not even aware that their dogs are too big because it has been normalised as a result of the number of dogs that are overweight.
+Many people are not even aware that their dogs are too big because it has been normalized as a result of the number of dogs that are overweight.

 The Association for Pet Obesity Prevention conducted a study in 2018 that reported that over 55% of dogs were classified as overweight by their Veterinarian!

 Obesity can lead to a myriad of health problems, including joint and heart issues.
-It can also lead to dogs becoming depressed, overheating more quickly, and displaying problem behaviours because of their decreased ability to get exercise and enrichment.
+It can also lead to dogs becoming depressed, overheating more quickly, and displaying problem behaviors because of their decreased ability to get exercise and enrichment.

-Backyard Breeders and Puppy Mills
+Backyard Breeders And Puppy Mills

 Often the argument for purchasing one of these designer dogs is that, because they are a mix of two breeds they are likely to be healthier.
-This relates to the much debated ‘hybrid vigour’ theory, which works on the premise that a more diversified gene pool will result in a healthier dog.
+This relates to the much debated ‘hybrid vigor’ theory, which works on the premise that a more diversified gene pool will result in a healthier dog.

 A wide-scale study that was conducted by at University of California-Davis Veterinary Medical Teaching Hospital, over a 15 year period, was published in the Journal of the American Veterinary Medical Association in 2013.
 While the study did establish that some conditions are more likely to be found in purebred dogs, it also evidenced that there are a large number of hereditary conditions that mixed breed dogs will be susceptible too.
 So, getting a mixed breed dog is not a guarantee of a healthier pet.